covid19-bh-machine-learning/master/README.md

 # master
-Overview of the biostats project and various sub-tasks.
+Overview of the Machine Learning project and various sub-tasks.